dr-jts/recipes/pasta.md

 7. Cover and cook in a 350/375 degree oven for 30 minutes
 8. Uncover and cook for additional 10 minutes or until bubbly and golden on top.
 9. Allow to rest for 20 minutes to set.

+## Creamy Bacon Miso Udon
+* 1/2 c Parmesan Cheese
+* 3 Egg Yolks
+* 1/2 T Miso Paste
+* 1 t Black Pepper
+* 4 thin slices of Bacon
+* 2 packs of Frozen Udon

+1. Slice up the bacon and pan fry till crispy; keep the bacon fat.
+1. Prepare the Udon based on the instructions
+1. In a large bowl, add parmesan cheese, egg yolk, miso paste, black pepper, 2 tablespoons of bacon fat, and 4 tbsp of hot pasta water, and mix till everything is combined.
+1. Add in drained udon and crispy bacon and mix till udon is coated in the sauce.
+Add more pasta water to the desired consistency.
+1. Garnish with green onion.